Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 A myth relates that Maharishi Markandeya got the blessings of immortality from lord Shiva while he was destined to die at only 16 years.
 To show their dedication and love, devotees have built temples of their beloved lord to find a place of calm and feel the benediction of their dear lord since time immemorial.
 We will take a quick view of the Shiva temples in Uttarakhand, the land of gods.
 The temples are not only spectacular for their architectural grandeur, but in fact more grand for the love and devotion of the devotees that is etched on the rocks for thousands of years fighting the belligerent Time.

-There are 13 districts of Uttaranchal in total and each boasts of numerous Shiva temples which have drawn hordes of devotees from near and far.
+There are 13 districts of Uttarakhand in total and each boasts of numerous Shiva temples which have drawn hordes of devotees from near and far.
 We will present you some very well-known and some less-known temples of Lord Shiva district wise.

 Uttarkashi